brown-ccv/jaworski-cellseg/README.md

 <img src="images/README/final_labels.png" alt="Image description"
    width="350" height="310">

-The "Label and Count" widget will display the number of cells in the dataset.
+The "Label and Count" section will display the number of cells in the dataset.

 ## For developers